 The Australian appetite.

 In Australia, an increase in demand for premium products has led to revenue growth.
 So, it seems our love affair with chocolate hasn’t subsided - our preferences might have just changed.

-In the last 3 years, the number of Aussies who reported eating some form of chocolate in an average four weeks, has gone up 3%, to 13.5 million (that's one serious sweet tooth).
+In the last 3 years, the number of Aussies who reported eating some form of chocolate in an average four weeks, has gone up 3 percent, to 13.5 million (that's one serious sweet tooth).

 Looking for opportunities further afield than Australia?